nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/studio-overview-and-concepts.md

 ## Making Nuxeo Platform Your Own

-When creating a new application, the configuration steps are generally:
+When creating a new application, the usual configuration steps are:
 1. [Brand your application]({{page version='' space='studio' page='branding'}})
 1. [Add new document types, with new metadata and lifecycle]({{page version='' space='studio' page='content-model'}})
 1. [Create forms tailored to your document types]({{page version='' space='studio' page='form-layouts'}})